NeilCorteen/Lab_Web_Scraping/README.md

-## The aim of the project was to collate music data for use in a machine learning application to make user recommendations.
+## The aim of the project was to collate music data for use in a machine learning application to determine user recommendations.

 ### Neil Corteen, May 2021